ptrkrysik/gr-gsm/README.md

 Pybombs will take care of downloading all of required libraries and for installation of *GNU Radio* and building *gr-gsm*.

-*Gr-gsm* blocks that are installed in */usr/local* directory.
+*Gr-gsm* blocks are installed in */usr/local* directory.
 To tell *Gnu Radio Companion* to look for blocks in there create *config.conf* in *~/.gnuradio* directory (this step is not required on Ubuntu 14.04 as *GNU Radio* will be built from source, will reside in */usr/local* and *GNU Radio* will be already configured to look for *Gnu Radio Companion* blocks in there):
 ```
 mkdir ~/.gnuradio
 touch ~/.gnuradio/config.conf